iantr/RegFreeCpp/README.md

 There are three projects in the solution:
 - RegFreeCpp - this is a simple C++ ATL-based COM object that just prints a message to the sytem debug output.
 - CppTest - this is a simple Isolated COM C++ app that instantiates the RegFreeCpp component can calls its single method
-- DotNetFrameworkTest - this is a C# .NET Framework console app that also instantiates the RegFreeCpp component can calls its single method
+- DotNetFrameworkTest - this is a C# .NET Framework console app that also instantiates the RegFreeCpp component and calls its single method

 This project uses Visual Studio 2022.